• Docs >

 ./scripts/launch_vlm_servers.sh

-6. Generate episodes config
+2 Generate episodes config for mobile manipulation task

 # generate episodes config for mobile manipulation task